jldeen/ignite-learning-paths-training-apps/apps30/README.md

     - If you prefer this method, [click here](#azure-devops-pipeline).

 - [GitHub Actions Pipeline]()
+    - This method will deploy the web app, as well as the infrastructure (if desired).
     - If you prefer this method, [click here](#github-actions-pipeline).

 - Manually via cloud shell or local terminal and the provided [`infraCreate.sh`](scripts/infra_create.sh) script.